Alok-Sci/SPI-Apprenticeship-2023-24--Database/README.md

 - it defines what kind of data can be stored in a table.
 - `validates` data before it's inserted into a table.
 - prevents `incorrect` or `inconsistent` data from entering into the table.
-- constraints ensures the `accuracy` and `consistency` of data withing the database.
+- constraints ensures the `accuracy` and `consistency` of data within the database.

 ### 1. Primary Key:
 - Primary key is a key which is defined uniquely.